The Merry Widow (1952 film)

-The Merry Widow is a 1952 American film adaptation of the 1905 operetta of the same name by Franz Lehár.
-It starred Lana Turner (whose singing voice was dubbed by Trudy Erwin) and Fernando Lamas.
+The Merry Widow is a 1952 American film directed by Curtis Bernhardt and starring Lana Turner and Fernando Lamas.
+It is the third MGM screen adaptation of the 1905 operetta of the same title by Franz Lehár, following versions from 1925 and 1934.

-The film received two Oscar nominations: for Best Art Direction - Set Decoration, Color (Cedric Gibbons, Paul Groesse, Edwin B. Willis, Arthur Krams) and Best Costume Design, Color.
-Paul Francis Webster provided revised lyrics for a greatly abridged score of the operetta conducted by Jay Blackton.

 Plot

-At a New Year's Eve party in 1899, the King of Marshovia, a small European country with financial difficulty, dispatches Marshovia's ambassador to the United States to invite a young, rich widow, Crystal Radek, to Marshovia for the unveiling of a statue in honor of her deceased husband, Charlie, a Marshovian native.
-The king's underlying reason is to access her wealth for the nation's coffers; and, he sends out Count Danilo hoping the count can woo her.
-Crystal and her secretary, Kitty Riley, arrive without anyone receiving them; but, they see Count Danilo singing and dancing with the townspeople.
-Crystal and Kitty report to the palace.
-The king directs the count sing as Crystal stands in the balcony window of her bedroom, and she is impressed.
-The count, a ladies' man, is not interested in settling down; but, the king orders otherwise.
-Count Danilo calls on Crystal, but leaves after thinking Kitty is Crystal.
+In 1899, the king of Marshovia, a small European country with financial difficulty, invites young, rich widow Crystal Radek to his country for the unveiling of a statue in honor of her dead husband Charlie, a Marshovian native.
+The king's true motive is to access her wealth for the nation's coffers, and he assigns Count Danilo to woo her.
+Crystal arrives with her secretary Kitty Riley and reports to the palace.

+The king directs the count to sing as Crystal stands in the balcony window of her bedroom, and she is impressed.
 Crystal discovers she was invited because of her wealth, and begins packing for her return to America.
 However, she remains attracted to Danilo.
-Because of Danilo's mistake, the two ladies allow Kitty to assume Crystal's identity as the widow Radek.
-Crystal attends a party where she meets Danilo who is immediately attracted to her.
-Crystal says her name is "Fifi" and feigns ignorance of who he is.
-They go to his upstairs living quarters but Crystal angrily chides Danilo for his lecherous manner and walks out.
-She then returns, apologizes, and they profess their love for each other.
-Crystal leaves without Danilo knowing where "Fifi" lives.
-As Danilo searches for "Fifi," Crystal wants to be sure Danilo loves her for herself and not for her wealth.
-Danilo finds her, but because of his orders from the king to woo the widow, he refuses to commit himself to "Fifi."
-Crystal reveals her true identity to the count, but because of their mutual deception toward each other, the couple separates.
-The king says "heads will roll" because of this.
-Crystal, however, pays off the nation's debt and intends to leave.
-No longer forced to woo Crystal, Danilo still professes his love for her and the couple reunites.
+However, the count thinks that Kitty is Crystal, and they maintain the ruse.
+Crystal attends a party where she meets Danilo, who is immediately attracted to her.
+Crystal says that her name is Fifi and feigns ignorance of his identity.
+However, she angrily chides Danilo for his lecherous manner before returning to apologize, and they profess their love for each other.
+Crystal leaves without Danilo knowing where Fifi lives.
+As Danilo searches for Fifi, Crystal wants to be sure that Danilo loves her for herself and not for her wealth.
+Danilo finds her, but because of his orders from the king to woo the widow, he refuses to commit himself to Fifi.
+Crystal reveals her true identity to the count, but because of their mutual deception, they separate.
+The king is furious, but Crystal pays the nation's debt and intends to leave.
+No longer forced to woo Crystal, Danilo still professes his love for her and they reunite.